unicode-org/icu4x/CONTRIBUTING.md

 That branch may end up containing one of more commits that are constituting the full scope of the pull request.

+### Release Readiness

+When considering a contribution, we use the following rule of thumb: **all code in `components/` and `utils/` on the `main` branch must be ready for release at any time.**

+Practically, this means that new components or improvements to existing components should not be merged until they meet all requirements of code quality (see the checklist below).

+If working on a larger project, consider starting it in the `experimental/` directory.
+We allow contributions to that directory even if they don't yet meet all of our code quality requirements.
+Once finished, the code can be moved from `experimental/` into `components/` or `utils/` as a separate pull request.

 ### Checklist

 Each commit and pull request should follow the [style guide][style_guide] and be properly formatted with `cargo fmt`.
 If the PR is adding any public API changes, we'd also like to ensure that full coverage of `cargo doc` is preserved and code coverage is above `90%`.